hugovangalen/RetroUSBJoystick/README.md

 ### Encryption
 If you want to use encryption, you will need to enable and modify the `REMOTE_ENCRYPTION_KEY` define in the file `RetroUSBJoystickConfig.h`.
 If this value is not defined, encryption shall not be compiled in.

+The encryption feature is added to prevent packets from other remotes within radio range to get interpreted.
+It adds a minimal layer security / privacy, but does not prevent replay-attacks.

 If you do decide to enable encryption, and you do not change the key value itself, this may result in the receiver interpreting packets from a secondary remote client within the range of the radio.

 <img align="right" width="240" src="https://raw.githubusercontent.com/hugovangalen/RetroUSBJoystick/master/img/client.png" alt="Remote Client" title="Remote client" />